turingschool/savile/README.md

 Please follow Turing's shared [How to Contribute](https://www.notion.so/turingschool/How-to-Contribute-1b88e17f755c491989e4b2bc84db93c7) guide.

-Anything that is merged into the `main` branch will be immediately available on the `latest` version, which has been communicated to users that it may not be stable.
-If you'd like your changes to be on a new version, make sure to follow the guidance outlined in [contributing.md](./contributing.md).
+Anything that is merged into the `main` branch will not be immediately available on the `latest` version (or any other version).
+To release a new version and publish the latest changes, make sure to follow the guidance outlined in [contributing.md](./contributing.md).

 ## How To: Add a Token, Element or Component